NCCA/ase-cgitech201718-GilesPenfold/README.md

 Maximum Initial Recovery Rate: Adjust the maximum rate at which a boid will recover energy after having become exhausted.
 The higher this number, the faster a boid will be able to recover energy.

+### In-Depth Changes

+There are a number of further global variables that can be changed within the boid2.py class that are not found within the GUI.
+There are commented within the code to explain what they do.
+The default values work well for the simulation, so adjust with care.